dooboolab-community/react-native-iap/README.md

 - Version `8.0.0` is currently in release candidate.
 The module is completely rewritten with `Kotlin` and `Swift` for maintenenance issue by [andresesfm](https://github.com/andresesfm) 🔆.
 You may install this for early preview.

 - React Native IAP hook is out.
-You can see [medium post](https://medium.com/dooboolab-community/announcing-react-native-iap-hooks-96c7ffd3f19a) on how to use it.
+You can see [medium post](https://medium.com/hyochan/announcing-react-native-iap-hooks-96c7ffd3f19a) on how to use it.

 - The `react-native-iap` module hasn't been maintained well recently.
 We are thinking of participating again and make the module healthier.
-Please refer to [2021 Maintenance plan](https://github.com/dooboolab-community/react-native-iap/issues/1241) and share with us how you or your organization is using it.
+Please refer to [2021 Maintenance plan](https://github.com/hyochan/react-native-iap/issues/1241) and share with us how you or your organization is using it.
 Happy new year 🎉

-  - The sample code is out in [Sponsor page](https://github.com/hyochan/dooboolab.com/blob/main/src/components/pages/Sponsor.tsx) in [dooboolab.com](https://github.com/hyochan/dooboolab.com) repository which sadly is rejected by Apple because of lacking product features.
-I will work on another example project to support this module.
-More information in [#1241 commment](https://github.com/dooboolab-community/react-native-iap/issues/1241#issuecomment-798540785).
+  - The sample code is out in [crossplatformkorea/CPK/pull/12](https://github.com/crossplatformkorea/CPK/pull/12).
+More information in [#1241 commment](https://github.com/hyochan/react-native-iap/issues/1241#issuecomment-798540785).

 ## Configuration of Play Store & App Store Connect